matevz-jazbec/java-basic-loops-exercises/README.md

 java Sandglass
 ```

-Each folder README explains the expected output and any notes (e.g., whether `n` is fixed in code or read from CLI arguments).
+Each folder README contains the expected output and other notes.